khoih-prog/EthernetWebServer_STM32/README.md

 2. HTTP Server and Client
 3. HTTP GET and POST requests, provides argument parsing, handles one client at a time.

-Library is based on and modified from [Ivan Grokhotkov's ESP8266WebServer](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer).
+Library is based on and modified from [`Ivan Grokhotkov's ESP8266WebServer`](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer).

 The EthernetWebServer class found in `EthernetWebServer_STM32.h` header, is a simple web server that knows how to handle HTTP requests such as GET and POST and can only support one simultaneous client.

-2. See [EthernetWebServer Library Issue 1](https://github.com/khoih-prog/EthernetWebServer/issues/1) for reason to create this separate library from [EthernetWebServer library](https://github.com/khoih-prog/EthernetWebServer)
+2. See [`EthernetWebServer Library Issue: Support for STM32F Series`](https://github.com/khoih-prog/EthernetWebServer/issues/1) for reason to create this separate library from [`EthernetWebServer library`](https://github.com/khoih-prog/EthernetWebServer)

 ---
 ---